Skip to content

 The District offers Stewardship Grants for seven types of projects.
 The scoring sheets detail the requirements for each project type (except Stormwater BMP) and how to maximize cost share percentage.

-• Native Plants - Add native plants or seeds to existing landscape or to enhance a natural landscape.
+• Native Plant - Add native plants or seeds to existing landscape or to enhance a natural landscape.

 • Habitat Restoration - Restore developed space into native habitat or restore a highly degraded natural area.